rkq/docs/java_platform.md

 Here are some guidelines to help you choose between a state-testing method and a distinguished return value.
 If an object is to be accessed concurrently without external synchronization or is subject to externally induced state transitions, you must use a distinguished return value, as the object’s state could change in the interval between the invocation of a state-testing method and its state-dependent method.
 Performance concerns may dictate that a distinguished return value be used if a separate state-testing method would duplicate the work of the state- dependent method.
 All other things being equal, a state-testing method is mildly preferable to a distinguished return value.
 It offers slightly better readability, and incorrect use may be easier to detect: if you forget to call a state-testing method, the state-dependent method will throw an *unchecked* exception, making the bug obvious; if you forget to check for a distinguished return value, the bug may be subtle.

+**Always make a name for created threads, especical for long running threads**

 ## 2. APIs, Frameworks and Libraries

+### Java SE API & Java Servlet API

 ### Spring

 <http://spring.io>

 #### The IoC Container
+In Spring, the objects that form the backbone of your application and that are managed by the Spring IoC container are called *beans*.
+A bean is an object that is instantiated, assembled, and otherwise managed by a Spring IoC container.
+Otherwise, a bean is simply one of many objects in your application.
+Beans, and the dependencies among them, are reflected in the configuration metadata used by a container.
+The interface org.springframework.context.ApplicationContext represents the Spring *IoC container* and is responsible for instantiating, configuring, and assembling the aforementioned beans.
+The container gets its instructions on what objects to instantiate, configure, and assemble by reading *configuration metadata*.
+The configuration metadata is represented in XML, Java annotations, or Java code.
+It allows you to express the objects that compose your application and the rich interdependencies between such objects.

 **Classpath Scanning**